KILTprotocol/portablegabi-tutorial/src/4_revocation.md

 # Revocation

-An attester can revoke any credential she attested.
+An attester can revoke any credential they attested.
 This is done using a witness which is contained inside a credential and a whitelist containing all non-revoked witnesses.
-If an attester revokes a credential, she removes the associated witness from the whitelist and publishes a new version of this whitelist.
+If an attester revokes a credential, they remove the associated witness from the whitelist and publishes a new version of this whitelist.
 Note that witnesses are added to the whitelist implicitly.
 Therefore, adding witnesses to the whitelist requires no change.
 Since this whitelist is implemented using accumulators, it is called *accumulator*.